 Even some of the best artists that have ever lived as Vincent Van Gogh, has had to deal with a lot of rejection of their art.
 The main thing is that you do not lose sight of what you are doing and why you are doing it.
 And most of all, it is essential that you continue painting and developing your artistic style.

 How do I apply for an Art Exhibition?

 Many artists will want to exhibit their work at an art exhibition.
 Here are a few things you should remember when applying to exhibit your art at an Art Exhibition:

-- Take excellent photographs – Make sure you pick your best pieces and take amazing photographs of the art you are exhibiting to show to those that will exhibit it.
-Also, if you sell your art, you will want to have excellent photographs.
+Take excellent photographs – Make sure you pick your best pieces and take amazing photographs of the art you are exhibiting to show to those who will display it.
+Also, if you sell your art, you will want excellent photographs.

 What Are Some Common Mistakes That Cause Rejection From An Art Competition?

-You put a lot of effort into an art competition application, and you felt you had done everything right, but then you get the email or phone call, and they tell you that your art has been rejected.
+You put a lot of effort into an art competition application, and you feel you had done everything right, but then you get an email or phone call and they tell you that your art has been rejected.
 You then discover that the reason is that you made some common errors or mistakes that could have easily been avoided.

 Here are some common mistakes that you should try to avoid:

 You did not fully follow the requirements of the exhibition.